shinyiho/cv/index.md

 ## Bio

 Shin was a former IC design engineer, now a self taught software engineer.
-I'm interested in technology and ....